 In this section, we’ll learn how gorillas Koko and Michael expressed their feelings through art.
 We’ll let them inspire us to express our own feelings, and communicate through art with our friends.

-Gorilla Art Slide Show
+Gorilla Art GALLERY

 The Kids4Koko Pledge